The Core Build

 About:

-It is critical to install the Core Electric Wiring System comprehensively and properly with forethought of future (often unknown) needs.
-This is best done prior to insulating or installing paneling or other build components.
-That’s where The Roost Vans Core Electric Wiring System comes in.
-It provides a plug and play approach to accommodate the vast majority of applications and uses, as well as anticipating potential future needs and upgrades.
+Just like a house, this is the ‘behind the walls’ wiring and ‘circuit breaker box’ for your build.
+It is critical to install the Core Electric Wiring System properly with forethought of future (often unknown) needs.
+Best done prior to insulating or installing paneling or other build components.
+The Roost Vans Core Electric Wiring accommodates the vast majority of applications and uses, as well as anticipating potential future needs and upgrades that we’ve found.
 The core electrical system consists of Roost Van’s Power Panel, typically located at the C pillar on the driver side.
 Appropriate gauge wire is routed and run throughout the wall cavities carefully addressing shielding and chaffing points.
-All the wiring is run from the Roost Vans Power Panel to solar and alternator charge points as well as load (appliance) points.
-All wiring is connected to the control panel, and future anticipated wiring points not yet in use are capped and coiled in their respective positions, ready for easy connection later.
+All the wiring is run from the Roost Vans Power Panel to park power, solar and alternator charge points as well as load (appliance) points.
+Wiring is connected to the Power Panel, and anticipated unused wiring points are capped and coiled in their respective positions, ready for easy connection later.

 Standard Package:

-Roost Vans proprietary Power Panel: This control panel is the hub of your electrical system.
-It contains a properly fused distribution block for all end use points, switches and dimmers for user controlled devices, solar, park power and alternator charge lines, and a dual USB plugged DC cigarette type outlet.
+Installation of Roost Vans proprietary Power Panel and Recharge Kit.
+The main panel of the Power Panel Kit is the hub of your electrical system.
+It contains a properly fused distribution block for all end use points, as well as solar plug, park power outlet and engine battery plug.
+The EZ Connect Wiring Harness makes connecting a Power Station a breeze.
+The switch panel of the Power Panel Kit contains 3 switches and 3 dimmers for user controlled devices, and a dual USB inserted into the DC cigarette outlet.

-Standard Wiring: Appropriate gauge wire is run from the fused distribution circuits to the load (appliance) locations.
+Load Wiring: Appropriate gauge wire is run from the fused distribution circuits to the load (appliance) locations.
 This includes lighting, awnings, an option for a bunk heater harness, and several strategically placed auxiliary connection points for misc. future use.
 There are dedicated ports for the water pump and fridge which is typically wired directly from an adjacent kitchen cabinet.
-However, we also run a heavy gauge auxiliary kitchen power line to the passenger side as an alternate location of the kitchen cabinet.
+However, we also run a heavy gauge auxiliary kitchen power line to the passenger side to future proof any electric load needs on the other side of the van.

 This is a full electrical package for both simple and complex builds.